slackhq/astra/docs/topics/Config-options.md

 ```

 ### maxBytesPerChunk
-Maximum bytes that are created per chunk before closing and uploading to S3.
+Maximum bytes that are created per <tooltip term="chunk">chunk</tooltip> before closing and uploading to S3.
 This should be roughly
 equivalent to the `maxMessagesPerChunk`, such that a rollover is triggered at roughly the same time regardless of
 messages or bytes.